-State and local government human resource jobs are found within the North Carolina University system and the North Carolina Office of State Human Resources, among other state organizations.
-State and local government human resource job vacancies in North Carolina are shown here to illustrate what employers are looking for (From a survey of job vacancies taken in March 2015:
+State and local government human resource jobs are found within the North Carolina University system and the North Carolina Office of State Human Resources, among other state organizations (shown for illustrative purposes only):

-Administrative Officer III / FNS Employment and Training with North Carolina Office of State Human Resources in Wake County – In working with the Alabama Department of Health and Human Services in the Division of Economic and Family Services, this professional will work to remove barriers preventing local partnerships between community partners and employers, while helping clients establish and sustain employment.
+Administrative Officer III / FNS Employment and Training with North Carolina Office of State Human Resources in Wake County – Working with the Alabama Department of Health and Human Services in the Division of Economic and Family Services, this professional is tasked with removing barriers preventing local partnerships between community partners and employers, while helping clients establish and sustain employment.
 A bachelor’s degree is required.

-Agency Human Resources Director III with the Office of State Human Resources in Wake County– In this position, the professional will focus on creating strategies and plans to coordinate and administer the human resource programs that influence talent management, employee relations, classification and compensation, recruitment and staffing, EEO diversity and inclusion, benefits, retention, organizational culture enhancement, and more.
+Agency Human Resources Director III with the Office of State Human Resources in Wake County – In this position, you will focus on creating strategies and plans to coordinate and administer the human resource programs that influence talent management, employee relations, classification and compensation, recruitment and staffing, EEO diversity and inclusion, benefits, retention, organizational culture enhancement, and more.
 A bachelor’s degree is required.

 Human Resources Positions in the Private Sector

 There are various jobs for Human Resource professionals within the private sector, ranging from employee services specialist to associate business partner.
-Job descriptions and requirements from a few private sector human resources job ads placed in North Carolina are shown here as examples (From a survey of available HR jobs taken in May 2015):
+Job descriptions and requirements from a few private sector human resources job ads placed in North Carolina are shown here as examples (shown for illustrative purposes only):

-Employee Services Specialist with Informatica in Cary – Within the larger Human Resources Operations team, this professional will work with other HR professionals in the company to ensure excellence in overall quality, efficiency, and strategic service.
-Specifically, this professional will be the one-stop-shop for all employees and managers within the company, and should be able to detail all important HR matters.
+Employee Services Specialist with Informatica in Cary – Within the larger Human Resources Operations team, you will work with other HR professionals in the company to ensure excellence in overall quality, efficiency, and strategic service.
+Specifically, the role will involve being the one-stop-shop for all employees and managers within the company and detailing all important HR matters.
 A bachelor’s degree is required.

-How to Quality for Careers in Human Resources with North Carolina’s Top Employers
+How to Qualify for Careers in Human Resources with North Carolina’s Top Employers

-The biggest employers in North Carolina look to retain management-level HR professionals, who generally have a master’s or MBA specialized in HR management.
+The biggest employers in North Carolina look to retain management-level HR professionals, who generally have a master’s or MBA with an HR management specialization.
 However, many start their careers as HR specialists or generalists with a bachelor’s degree in human resources.